Phala-Network/phala-wiki-next/content/en-us/mine/solo/2-2-verify-miner-status.md

 ---

-## Verify the Status of your Miner
+## Verify the Status of your Worker

-You can see the synchronization progress at any time of your miner.
+You can see the synchronization progress at any time of your worker.
-Check your miner's status with:
+Check your worker's status with:

 ```bash
 sudo phala status
 ```

-Your miner's status shows the
+Your worker's status shows the
 * `node name`
 * `number of cores`
 * `gas account and balance`